darklab8/darklab_article_parallel_pytest/README.md

     build: .
 ```

-we have around 5000 unit and integration tests in a Django project, which we test with pytest.
-All of them are run pretty much runnable with command like this one in GIthub Actions:
+All of our tests are run pretty much with command like this one in GIthub Actions:

 ```bash
 docker-compose run -v $(pwd):/code -u 0 app pytest --cov=. --junit-xml=unit.xml .